monarc-project/monarc-project.github.io/content/pages/trainings.md

 |&nbsp;|  |  |
 |**Registration** | ||

-Is going to be available 1 month before the event (by the end of May 2025).
+Is going to be available 1 month before the event (by the mid of May 2025).

 ### Past Trainings